Blezzing/blezz/README.md

 (An example can be found in `cfg/config`)

-## Run
+## Usage
+How to start, control, and exit Blezz.

+### Start
-To run the file simply call it with a path to your configuration file like this:
+To run Blezz, simply call it with optional paths to your configuration file like this:

 ```
 ./bin/blezz -c ./cfg/config -p ./cfg/content
 ```

-## Controls
+### Controls
 Until better configuration of controls, this is the default.

 |Key|Action|